The ordered K-theory of a full extension: Introduction

 \section{Introduction}

 An extension

 of $C^{*}$-algebras is called \emph{full} if the image of any nonzero element of $\mathfrak{B}$ under the Busby map defining $\mathfrak{e}$ is never contained in a proper ideal of the corona algebra $\corona{\mathfrak{A}} = \multialg{\mathfrak{A}} / \mathfrak{A}$.
-This notion was initially studied by Elliott and Kucerovsky in the context of classification of simple stably finite $C^{*}$-algebras (\cite{gaedk:avbfat}), but has turned out to be of great importance for the classification theory of non-simple infinite $C^{*}$-algebras.
+Note that if the extension is essential and $\corona{\mathfrak{A}}$ is simple (as in the case when $\mathfrak{A} = \K$), then $\mathfrak{e}$ is a full extension.
+Hence, the Brown-Douglas-Fillmore Theory (\cite{BDF1} and \cite{BDF2}) can be considered as the study of full extensions of $C(X)$ by $\K$.
+In \cite{PPV1} and \cite{PPV2}, Pimsner, Popa, and Voiculescu studied homogeneous extensions of $C(X)\otimes \K$ by $\mathfrak{A}$ which turns out to be full extensions.
+Motivating the study of essential extensions of $C(X)$ by $\mathfrak{A}$, when $\corona{\mathfrak{A}}$ is simple (\cite{HLextI} and \cite{HLextII}).
+These extensions were later characterized by Elliott and Kucerovsky (\cite{gaedk:avbfat}) which they called ``purely large extensions'' and this notion has turned out to be of great importance for the classification theory of non-simple infinite $C^{*}$-algebras.

 In fact, the notion appeared in disguise already in the first such classification result by R{\o}rdam \cite{extpurelyinf}, when both $\mathfrak{A}$ and $\mathfrak{B}$ are stable and purely infinite, but did not need explicit mention since both $\mathfrak{B}$ and $\corona{ \mathfrak{A} }$ are simple in that case.
 In a series of papers (see \cite{ERRshift}, \cite{ERRlinear}, and \cite{segrer:ccfis}), the authors have used this notion to prove classification results for a host of $C^{*}$-algebras related to graphs and dynamical systems, where fullness is automatic.
 Advances have also been made in other cases, but progress here has been slow due to lack of this property.